 We can help you embark on your next research project, find building permits, plat maps, documents and photographs, learn from articles on Ramsey County and Saint Paul history, explore our publications and podcasts, and more.

-The Research Center will be CLOSED on the following dates:
+Please note: The Research Center will be closed on September 27, 2022.

-What can I find in the Research Center?
+What can I find in the Mary Livingston Griggs & Mary Griggs Burke Research Center?

-The Ramsey County Historical Society Research Center makes available non-circulating Research Collections documenting the history of Ramsey County and Saint Paul.
+The RCHS Mary Livingston Griggs & Mary Griggs Burke Research Center makes available non-circulating Research Collections documenting the history of Ramsey County and Saint Paul.

 You are welcome to do your own research.
 Or if you need assistance, we have knowledgeable and friendly staff.